fe-data/fe-docs/docs/usage/events.rst

 .. warning:: Make sure to URL-escape a keyword if it is included in a hyperlink.
 E.g. ``<a href="%7B%25DEEPLINK%25%7D">Download to FE Tracking</a>``.

 Don’t forget to test your email if it is ‘**spam-proof**‘.
-There are many tools available on the Internet, but we recommend using https://www.mail-tester.com/ Click the :guilabel:`Send test email` button and use the email address on the mail-tester site and within a minute you have detailed report.
-Be pretty serious about this, because if your email gets a high spam rating from receiving domains, your mails may end up in ‘*Spam*‘ folders or won’t be delivered at all.
+There are many tools available on the Internet, but we recommend using https://www.mail-tester.com/
+Click the :guilabel:`Send test email` button and use the email address on the mail-tester site and within a minute you have detailed report.
+You should take this very seriously, because if your email gets a high spam rating from receiving domains, your emails may end up in the '*Spam*' folder, or they won't be delivered at all.
-Or worse, your domain can be blacklisted.
+Or worse, your domain may be blacklisted.

 Deep dive
 ^^^^^^^^^
-For the experts: the email itself is embedded in a container of maximum 600px wide.
-Always test on your mobile first if the email formats well.
+For the experts: the email itself is embedded in a container that is no wider than 600px.
+Always test on your mobile first to make sure the email formats well.
-Don’t include images straight from your camera, which can be several Mb’s.
-If you want to include images, keep the resolution at an acceptable level and pull the image through tools like https://kraken.io to squeeze the size.
+Don't include images directly from your camera, which can be several Mb in size.
+If you must include images, keep the resolution at an acceptable level and use tools such as https://kraken.io to reduce the size.

 *Fast Events* will ‘purify’ the email to prevent XSS-attacks, e.g. scripts are not allowed.